Welcome to Canggu's cooler, quieter neighbourhood. These are my top recommendations if you're making a stop in Pererenan.

 Shore Amora is an urban lifestyle hotel that fuses different aesthetic elements.
 Just a short stroll from Pererenan Beach, the hotel’s address couldn’t get much better, and the same can be said for its contemporary suites and one-bedroom pool villas.
 It has all the amenities and facilities you need from a hotel: an in-house restaurant serving healthy food, a traditional Balinese spa, a rooftop hangout spot and a coworking space.
 But, I think the hotel’s best feature is its infinity pool, which overlooks its very own rice paddies in the backyard.

-Best for: Digital nomads
+Best for: Digital nomads who want modern designs and amenities.

-Price per night: Starting from IDR 4,140,000
+Price per night: Starting from IDR 3,230,000.

-Address: Jl Pantai Pererenan, Pererenan
+Address: Jl Pantai Pererenan, Pererenan.

 2. Masmara Resort